hpe-dev-incubator/hpe-dev-portal/content/blog/federating-spire-on-hpe-greenlake-for-private-cloud-enterprise.md

   - SPIFFE
   - spiffe-and-spire-projects
 ---
-SPIRE is designed to enable widespread deployment of mTLS between workloads in distributed systems.
-In the previous [blog](https://developer.hpe.com/blog/integrating-istio-and-spire/) we explain how to deploy a Kubernetes cluster on HPE GreenLake for Private Cloud Enterprise and integrate Istio and SPIRE to enable advanced analysis and visualization of the service mesh.
+SPIRE is designed to enable widespread deployment of Mutual TLS (mTLS), a method for mutual authentication, between workloads in distributed systems.
+In our previous [blog ](https://developer.hpe.com/blog/integrating-istio-and-spire/)post, we explained how you can deploy a Kubernetes cluster on HPE GreenLake for Private Cloud Enterprise and integrate Istio and SPIRE to enable advanced analysis and visualization of the service mesh.

 In this blog post, we will install and federate SPIRE across two Kubernetes clusters deployed on HPE GreenLake for Private Cloud Enterprise: cluster 1 and cluster 2.
-We will deploy a sample application to verify the federation and visualize the communication across services through a graph.
+We will then show you how to deploy a sample application to verify the federation and visualize the communication across services through a graph.

 ![SPIRE Federation](/img/spire-federation.png)

 # Step 1.
-Installing SPIRE:
+Installing SPIRE

-Using the QuickStart files provided in this [link](https://github.com/cxteamtrials/caas-trials-content/tree/main/services/spire) we can get started on installing SPIRE on both clusters.
-Since we are working with two clusters, the trust domain configured for the first cluster is ***cluster1.demo***, and the other is ***cluster2.demo***.
+Using the QuickStart files provided in this [link](https://github.com/cxteamtrials/caas-trials-content/tree/main/services/spire/federation), get started installing SPIRE on both Clusters.
+Since there are two clusters in our example, the trust domain configured for the first cluster is ***cluster 1.demo*** and the other is ***cluster2.demo***.

-*Note: you may configure your own custom trust domains for the clusters by replacing these values across the configuration files.*
+*Note: You may configure your own custom trust domains for the clusters by replacing these values across the configuration files.*

 ## 1.1 Clone the repo using: